reignite/burnout.io/content/actionables.md

 next task to wait until you become yourself again, *do it*.
 Get some sleep and figure out what it will take to remove the strain.

-There is no benefit
-to being a "hero" if the toll is so great that your personal life and relationships suffer.
+**Stop being a hero.** There is no benefit if the toll is so great that your personal life and relationships suffer.

 ## 2. Determine if it's an external pressure.
 * Management says they need that new feature *now*.